Ras Sedr massacre: Events

 In June 2000, Egypt's Al-Wafd newspaper reported that a mass grave was discovered in Ras Sedr, containing remains of 52 prisoners killed by Israeli paratroopers during the war, who had killed the surrendered unit.
 The report said that some skulls had bullet holes in them, indicating execution.
 Initial reports in Israeli newspaper Haaretz were censored.

 In April 2009, Haaretz reported that Israeli television director Ram Loevy had heard about the massacre shortly after the war, from fellow paratroopers in his unit.
 After testifying in Metzah, he was removed from the unit.
 Another claim detailed two cases of killings at the location, which happened in 1956 and 1967, respectively.
-A report has detailed confessions of Israeli officers who witnessed the act and this included an admission that the Red Sedr massacre was one of the three collective massacres perpetrated under the direction of Brigadier-General in reserve, Arieh Biroh (also Arye Biro), during the 1956 War and the Six-Day War of 1967.
+A report has detailed confessions of Israeli officers who witnessed the act and this included an admission that the Red Sedr massacre was one of the three collective massacres perpetrated under the direction of Brigadier-General in reserve, Arieh Biroh (also Arye Biro), during the Suez Crisis of 1956 and the Six-Day War of 1967.
 The other two included the killings at the quarry near the Mitla Pass in Sinai and the killing of escaping Egyptian officers by the 890 regiment at Sharm El-Sheikh.

 After his retirement, Biroh admitted to killing 49 Egyptian prisoners of war in the Sinai in interviews.

+Nearby events on the same day

+El Arish

+According to the Egyptian Organization for Human Rights, the Israeli Defense Forces had massacred hundreds of Egyptian prisoners of war or wounded soldiers in the Sinai peninsula, earlier in the day.
+Survivors alleged later that about 400 wounded Egyptians were buried alive outside the captured El Arish International Airport, and that 150 prisoners in the mountains of the Sinai were run over by Israeli tanks.

 Legacy

-It has been suggested that the massacre may have fed into the later killing of dozens of Israeli prisoners by Egyptian forces in the 1973 Yom Kippur War.
+It has been suggested that the massacre may have fed into the retaliatory killing of dozens of Israeli prisoners by Egyptian forces in the 1973 Yom Kippur War.
+Remains of bodies wearing IDF uniform with POW tags were found in the ruins of the Bar Lev Line.

+Batya Gur's literary crime novel, "Murder in Jerusalem" (Harper, 2006; ISBN 9780060852948), uses the suppressed memory of the Ras Sedr massacre as the foundation of her plot, which was elaborated in collaboration with Ram Loevy.